-When the connection between $v_s$ and $v_d$ is built, we calculate the intermediate embeddings for both central nodes and neighbor nodes based on the interaction message $m(t)$.
-We propose the following time-aware attention mechanism to distinguish the impact of the interaction message $m(t)$ to each nodes:
+Upon establishing the connection between $v_s$ and $v_d$, we compute the intermediate states of both central nodes and neighbor nodes by leveraging the interaction message $\mathbf{m}(t)$.
+We propose the following time-aware attention mechanism to discern the influence of the interaction message $\mathbf{m}(t)$ on each node: